How to Choose a Fly Box

 These are designed for dry or floating flies and can have clips, flat foam or more compartments in the lid.
 Only available in Silver.

 The 3 main options are clips, foam or compartments with a choice of having a swing leaf or not.
-The swing leaf increases the capacity of the box to hold flies.
+The swing leaf increases the capacity to hold flies in the foam and clip fly boxes.